Skip to main content

 847-005-0005: Adding Health Professionals’ Services Program passthrough fee for licensees.

-The Oregon Medial Board’s 2025-27 Governor's Recommended Budget adds an annual passthrough fee of $25 per licensee to sustain the Health Professionals’ Services Program (HPSP) starting in July 2025.
-HPSP is a consolidated statewide program to assist health care providers with substance use or mental health disorders so they may continue practicing safely in Oregon.
+The Oregon Medical Board's 2025-27 budget (House Bill 5022) added an annual passthrough fee of $25 per licensee to sustain the Health Professionals' Services Program (HPSP) starting in July 2025.
+HPSP is a consolidated statewide program to assist health care providers with substance use or mental health disorders so they may continue practicing in Oregon.
 The passthrough fee would be first paid by most OMB licensees during the license renewal in the fourth quarter of calendar year 2025.
-To implement this fee starting July 2025, this rulemaking is being reviewed at the same time the legislature is considering the OMB’s 2025-27 budget in House Bill 5022.
-The rulemaking will align with any changes in the bill.
-The proposed rule also updates the terminology for limited licenses to clarify the fee includes registration.
-Lastly, to conform with rule construction standards, the proposed rule removes footnotes and inserts the relevant information within the rule section where applicable.
+The rule amendments also update the terminology for limited licenses to clarify the fee includes registration.
+Lastly, to conform with rule construction standards, the rule amendments remove footnotes and inserts the relevant information within the rule section where applicable.
+No public comments received.

 847-008-0025: Removing inactive 1-year status for physicians in a postgraduate training program outside of Oregon.

 The Inactive - One Year status is for physicians practicing in a postgraduate training program outside of Oregon.
-Currently only two licensees hold this status.
-To save agency resources, proposed rulemaking would remove this status and only offer Inactive status with a two-year renewal cycle.
-The two current licensees will be transitioned to the two-year cycle.
+To save agency resources, the rulemaking discontinued this status, and OMB only offers an Inactive status with a two-year renewal cycle.
+The two licensees at this status were transitioned to the two-year cycle.
+No public comments received.

 Adopted April 3, 2025